Meshtatsuo/Employee-Tracker/README.md

 In a terminal opened to the project's root directory:
 1. Run ```npm i``` to install dependencies
 2. Either run ```node index``` or ```npm start``` to begin!

-## Usage Preview

-View a video walkthrough of the project here: [vid link]